pranavk/pranavk.me/_posts/2012-05-13-git-getting-started.md

 So create an account on github and then create repository out there with the same name as of your project.
 Now intialize the git in your current directory of the project, do some changes, add to the staging area using git add command and then commit the changes, all of which I told you how to do in above lines.

 Now I will be telling some thing about remote commands of git.
 You will add an alias for the url you want to push your changes to.
-Eg: My username on github is pranav913, so I will add a remote alias corresponding to any of the repository in my account.
-Currently 'pingmygeek' is the repository on my github account.
-And I have pingmygeek project also in my local computer, I make changes into that and push the changes to the github account which are then reflected on the github/pingmygeek.
+Eg: My username on github is pranavk, so I will add a remote alias corresponding to any of the repository in my account.
+Currently 'pranavk.github.com' is a repository on my github account.
+And I have project contained in a directory related to pranavk.github.com in my local computer, I will make  the changes to that and push the changes to the github account which are then reflected on the github/pranavk.github.com.
 The whole procedure goes as :

 `git remote add origin git@github.com/pranav913/pingmygeek`

 this adds an alias 'origin' for the url 'git@github.com/pranav913/pingmygeek' mentioned above.
+Now I don't need to mention that big url, I will just mention the alias from now.

+	NOTE

+	You can see the currently assigned alias by :
+	`git remote -v`

+	You can also remove an alias as :
+	`git remote rm [aliasname]`

 Now I will push the changes I made to the remote server by pushing the origin to the master branch(i.e the remote server branch)

 `git push origin master`

 After this all the changes I made locally on my computer will now be reflected on github account globally to all the users with history of commits and commit message I passed on while commiting the changes.

+There might be a situation in which you get a error while pushing the changes to master branch, the error about non-fast-forwards.
+To avoid this error there are two methods, first one is by adding a --force flag to the push command.
+But it is not recommended, so we will use the second one.
+In second method, you will just pull the master branch before pushing to the master branch as :

+`git pull origin master`

+git pull command is same as git fetch except it do an additional task of merging the remote branch with local branch.
+So means you can divide the above git pull command into two commands of git fetch and git merge.

+After this git pull command, now again try to push the origin to master branch, it will be successfully pushed to master without giving any non-fast-forward errors.

+Happy gitting!